Cinnamon Apple Sweet Potato Muffins

 Lately, my youngest daughter has been drinking oat milk.

-So with her suggestion, I even added some oat milk into this recipe as well.
+So with her suggestion, I even added some oat milk to this recipe as well.
 You can find oat milk in your dairy section in most supermarkets.

 And, you can even make homemade oat milk at home with this easy recipe for, how to make oat milk.